OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 # Areas for Future Study

-The following topics not addressed in this version of document are possible areas for the future study:
+The following topics not addressed in this version of the document are possible areas for the future study:

 * IANA requests for the Data Processor identity management.
 * Extensibility of the OETP Disclosure Format.